joycechungyt/joycechungyt.github.io/about.md

 permalink: /about
 ---

 Hello!
 I am Joyce Chung.
-I have experience and practical skills in the Data Science field through hands-on practice and creating projects on real life datasets.
+I have gathered practical skills and experience in data science through hands-on practice and creating projects on real life datasets.

 My languages are SQL and Python.
 I currently work on projects based on:
 - Advanced statistical modelling